BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 #### Ansible and Dynamic Amazon EC2 Inventory Management

 Create an `inventory` folder at the project root.
 Within, we will create two files:
 - `ec2.py` the AWS core plugin, you can download it [here](https://raw.githubusercontent.com/ansible/ansible/devel/contrib/inventory/ec2.py)
-- `ec2.ini` the configuration file, I've ajusted one for the tutorial [here](https://raw.githubusercontent.com/BorisLaporte/ansible_aws_docker_swarm_tutorial/master/inventory/ec2.ini) or you can download the default one [here](https://raw.githubusercontent.com/ansible/ansible/devel/contrib/inventory/ec2.ini)
+- `ec2.ini` the configuration file, I've adjusted one for the tutorial [here](https://raw.githubusercontent.com/BorisLaporte/ansible_aws_docker_swarm_tutorial/master/inventory/ec2.ini) or you can download the default one [here](https://raw.githubusercontent.com/ansible/ansible/devel/contrib/inventory/ec2.ini)

 Make `ec2.py` executable to avoid any issues with ansible.

 ```bash
 chmod +x inventory/ec2.py
 ```

 Test if the plugin is working as desired.
 It may take a few moment to get the result as the plugin is doing multiples requests on AWS

 ```bash
 inventory/ec2.py --list
 ```

 You should see something like this:

 ```bash
 [...]
        "ec2_tag_Name": "swarm-worker-b",
         "ec2_tag_Swarm": "True",